Silky-11/Twilio-project/README.md

 Technologies Used:
 -Python – For scripting and automation
 -Twilio API – For sending WhatsApp messages
--atetime Module – For scheduling messages
--Environment Variables – To store API credentials securely
+-datetime Module – For scheduling messages -Environment Variables – To store API credentials securely

 Installation & Setup: